PhaethonPsychis/Personal.Advisor.Service/WEB3MaritimeAthens2023.md

 # Join as an Industry Partner
 The industry partners program brings together industry players with top blockchain research teams and WEB3 product managers.
-The program aim is to shape the vision, build the specifications, and deploy prototypes for public web3-based infrastructure for the maritime ecosystem<br><br>
+The program aim to shape the vision, build the specifications, and deploy prototypes for public web3-based infrastructure<br><br>
+How partners benefit from this collaboration:
+* They participate in building the specs and help form products that best serve the needs of the industry
+* They are "in the loop" familiarizing themselves with the upcoming technologies
+* They test beta prototypes
+* They are well positioned to participate upcoming investment opportunities
+* They will become the MARITIME WEB3 PIONEERS

+How partners join this program:
+For the first year of the program We have 100 memberships available at the price of 45000 Euros and 20 memberships available at the price of 150000 Euros.
+Memberships will be associated with upcoming features and benefits.

+# Join as a sponsor
+TBD